lrasmus/pyiceclient/README.rst

 ICE Software
 ============

-This module requiers ICE server software to be accessible via a URL specified in pyiceclient.SERVER_ENDPOINT.
+This module requires ICE server software to be accessible via a URL specified in the send_request call.

 The ICE server software is open source software with an open source license available at www.cdsframework.org > ICE > Documentation > Open